 pay() made no invalid changes, and executing from

 pay_and_launch_missiles() returns made no invalid changes, then the runtime can transitively assume

 pay_and_launch_missiles() as whole made no invalid account changes, and therefore commit all these account modifications.

 The runtime uses the privileges granted to the caller program to determine what privileges can be extended to the callee.
 Privileges in this context refer to signers and writable accounts.
 For example, if the instruction the caller is processing contains a signer or writable account, then the caller can invoke an instruction that also contains that signer and/or writable account.

-This privilege extension relies on the fact that programs are immutable.
-In the case of the
+This privilege extension relies on the fact that programs are immutable, except during the special case of program upgrades.

 acme program, the runtime can safely treat the transaction's signature as a signature of a